Thubs/Configs/README.md

 # My linux configs

 These are all just my personal taste and the only reason it is public is so that I don't have to log in to access it, these are all unorganized and I don't see that changing any time soon.
 I have added instructions for what you need to do if you want to use any of my configs feel free to add suggestions in **_issues_**.
+You will find Neofetch , bpy/bashtop in misc

 ## config.conf (Minimal neofetch)